chriskeaveney/Molecule-Simulation/README.md

 # Molecule Simulation

-Personal project developed 2022 - A demonstration of basic collision physics and classes using a JavaScript canvas.
+Personal project 05/2022 - A demonstration of basic collision physics and classes using a JavaScript canvas.

 ![](Molecules/img/Mol.gif)